streckereck/osm_can_bics/README.md

 ## National dataset
-The national dataset uses data from [Geofabrk](https://www.geofabrik.de/data/) and [PostGIS](https://postgis.net/) for storage, due to the larger extent.
+The national dataset uses data from [Geofabrk](https://www.geofabrik.de/data/) and [PostGIS](https://postgis.net/) for storage, due to the large extent.
 Processing is done province-by-province, and the processed data is combined into the national dataset.

 ### Database setup